26 Powerlifting and Powerbuilding Programs | FREE Downloads

 When it comes to choosing from the many different powerlifting programs and powerbuilding programs available, there are countless opinions and everyone will likely have a different take on which is best.

 While it is true that many powerlifting workouts and powerbuilding routines will get you some results, not all of them are optimal–not even close.
-Choosing the correct plan for your specific training age and abilities will not only maximize your progress, but keep you injury free and save you from wasting time using techniques that aren’t optimal.
+Choosing the correct plan for your specific training age and abilities will not only maximize your progress, but keep you injury free and save you from wasting time using exercise techniques that aren’t optimal.

 The 26 programs listed here are all fully-vetted, industry-leading plans that are tried and tested by thousands of lifters from around the world.
 If it’s not listed here, it’s for a reason.
+To be clear, the best powerlifting program for you is one listed below, depending on your current lifting experience and goals.

 Note: every powerlifting program and powerbuilding program below includes an excel spreadsheet and pdf that is free to download.
 Simply click on the program you want (and navigate to its page), download the excel sheet near the top, enter your maxes, and track your results!